MarcosLaffitte/GranMapache/README.md

 ```
 conda activate [env_name]
 ```
-###### 3) installing the package and dependencies INSIDE anaconda environment, got to the folder where setup.py is located and run
+###### 3) installing the package and dependencies INSIDE anaconda environment, go to the folder where setup.py is located and run
 ```
 pip install .
 ```